AleksaMCode/AMx64/README.md

 1. **ZF** is set if the result is zero; it's cleared otherwise.
 2. **SF** is set if the result is negative; it's cleared otherwise.
 3. **PF** is set if the result has even parity in the low 8 bits; it's cleared otherwise.
-4. **CF** is set if the addition caused a carry out from the high bit; it's cleared otherwise.
+4. **CF** is set if the addition caused a carry-out from the high bit; it's cleared otherwise.
 5. **OF** is set if the addition resulted in arithmetic under/overflow; it's cleared otherwise.

 > **_NOTE:_**